 Is Joy Subscriptions a good ReCharge alternative?

 For most Shopify merchants, yes.
-Joy covers the core features at a much lower cost — free up to $500 MRR, then 1.5%.
+Joy covers the core features at a much lower cost — no monthly fee, with 0% transaction fees for your first 6 months or first $1M in subscription revenue, then 1.5%.
 If your subscription needs are complex or you have deep ReCharge integrations, evaluate carefully before switching.

 How long does migration from ReCharge to Joy take?